 Following the dialogue, the Complaint Committee, as well as the WG leadership, will be asked to provide feedback, opinions, or comments on the merits of the challenge within a reasonable time period, including suggested remedial actions if warranted.
 They are welcome to take into consideration the feedback, views, and inputs exchanged during the dialogue.
 The GNSO Council leadership may also invite ICANN Org resources (see Section 3) and the Ombudsman to provide feedback, if they have an appropriate role to play at this stage.

-5.2.7 GNSO Council Leadership Determination (GNSO Council leadership decides how to resolve the dispute)
+5.2.7 GNSO Council Leadership Determination (GNSO Council leadership decides how to resolve the disagreement)

 Within a reasonable time period following the feedback received from the Complaint Committee, the GNSO Council leadership shall decide whether to accept the challenge and provide remedial actions OR reject the challenge.